Guinea

 Bauxite Reserves

 Guinea has considerable mineral resources and is home to almost half of the world’s reserves of bauxite which is used to produce aluminium.
+Also, the world's largest iron ore mine is expected to start production in 2025.

 Usage of EBA Preferences